 These speeds measure the typical download speeds nationwide between 7PM to 11PM (local time).
 This is when the network is busiest and performance issues such as congestion are the most likely to occur, so measuring speeds during this period provides more realistic information about the speeds you can expect to experience on the NBN™.

 iiNet Business NBN™ services measure typical speeds during weekday business hours (i.e. 9AM – 5PM local time) as this is more useful to business customers.
-Visit our website to see these speeds.
+View our Business NBN™ plans to see these speeds.

 As explained in Connecting to the NBN™ Network, NBN™ FTTN/FTTB services use copper cabling to connect the customer’s premises to a Node or Main Distribution Frame.
 You can check the NBN™ technology available at your address on our website.